 - Using protective barriers at sales desks.

-Adult admission will be reduced to $10, with all visitors offered the group, child, military or ADA rate as applicable.
+Adult admission is reduced to $10, with all visitors offered the group, child, military or ADA rate as applicable.

 Operating hours are 8 a.m. to 5 p.m. every day, last ticket sold at 4 p.m.

 Visitors are encouraged to follow the “Three Ws” as outlined by the N.C.
 Dept. of Health and Human Services – WEAR a cloth face covering; WAIT at least six feet away from others; and WASH hands frequently or use hand sanitizer.
 If you are experiencing symptoms of illness, we ask that you postpone your visit.